jsxc/xmpp-cloud-auth/README.md

 vim /etc/ejabberd/ejabberd.yml

 auth_method: external
-extauth_program: "/opt/xmpp-cloud-auth/external_cloud.sh"
+extauth_program: "/opt/xmpp-cloud-auth/xcauth.sh"
 ```
 :warning: On Ubuntu, `ejabberd` will come with an **apparmor** profile which will block the external authentication script.
 See also the related issue [ejabberd#1598](https://github.com/processone/ejabberd/issues/1598).

-:warning: This starts `external_cloud.sh`, as some **ejabberd** installations will lead to shared library conflicts,
+:warning: This starts `xcauth.sh`, as some **ejabberd** installations will lead to shared library conflicts,
 preventing HTTPS access from within Python.
 The shell wrapper prevents this conflict.
 ([ejabberd#1756](https://github.com/processone/ejabberd/issues/1756))